Behind every competition…

 What the officiating community have to say

-In our opinion, becoming a technical official is an extremely rewarding and worthwhile experience but don’t just take out word for it!
-Read what technical officials Olivia Holbrook, Jean Jackson, Lewis Makey and Debashish Biswas have to say about being involved in athletics and running as an official:
+In our opinion, becoming a technical official is an extremely rewarding and worthwhile experience but don’t just take our word for it!
+Read what technical officials Lydia Kelly, Olivia Holbrook, Tim WIlliams, Jean Jackson, Lewis Makey and Debashish Biswas have to say about being involved as an official:

 Get involved